 8. Collagen might deplete tryptophan levels

 A little known fact is that collagen has been used in tryptophan-depletion studies to lower serotonin levels.
 Tryptophan is a precursor to serotonin.
 This study goes into more detail about how collagen protein is being used to study the relationship between serotonin and behavior.
 So what does this mean for you?
-Some patients have reported mood disorders when consuming collagen protein.
+Some patients have reported mood disorders as a negative side effect when consuming collagen protein.
 If you’re prone to mood disorders such as anxiety and depression, then be cautious about consuming collagen protein.
 You may want to consider supplementing with tryptophan on days you consume collagen.

 9. Collagen may not work for people who are sensitive to glutamine